serp-spider/documentation/docs/search-engine/google.md

 Overview
 --------

-The google client needs a http client interface to be constructed and an url to be parsed
+The google client needs a http client interface to be constructed and an url to be parsed.

 ```php
     use Serps\SearchEngine\Google\GoogleClient;